 The Council is committed to delivering equality and improving the quality of life for the people of the Borough of Broxbourne.
-Any new Council policy, proposal or service, or any change to these that may affect a particular demographic is subject of an Equality Impact Assessment to ensure the equality issues have been considered.
+Any new Council policy, proposal or service, or any change to these that may affect a particular demographic is subject of an Equality Impact Assessment to ensure the equality issues have been considered and is supported by the Council's Equality Scheme and Action Plan.
+An Equality, Diversity and Inclusion working group has been established making sure they are involved in decision making processes.